Ashmitha10/REAL-TIME-VEHICLE-STATUS-MONITORING-USING-CAN/README.md

 # 🚗 Real-Time Vehicle Status Monitoring Using CAN

 --------------------------------------------------
-PROJECT OVERVIEW
+## 📌 Project Overview
 --------------------------------------------------
 This project implements a Real-Time Vehicle Status Monitoring System using the Controller Area Network (CAN) protocol.
-The system continuously monitors important vehicle parameters such as fuel level, indicator status, and airbag deployment status, and displays them in real time.
+The system continuously monitors important vehicle parameters such as fuel level, indicator status, and airbag deployment status, and displays them on an LCD dashboard.

-The project uses multiple CAN nodes for distributed monitoring and communication, improving reliability and scalability in automotive applications.
+The project demonstrates how different vehicle subsystems communicate through CAN bus to share information efficiently.All nodes communicate through the CAN bus, enabling real-time data exchange.

 --------------------------------------------------
-FEATURES
+🎯 AIM
+To develop a Real-Time Vehicle Status Monitoring System using CAN protocol for monitoring fuel level, indicator status, and airbag deployment status, thereby improving vehicle safety and communication.
 --------------------------------------------------
 1. Real-time Fuel Level Monitoring
 2. Airbag Deployment Detection